 Flik can be found wandering Bugs Land (naturally) in California Adventure.

-Jessie can be found in Big Thunder Ranch in Disneyland and sometimes at Paradise Pier in California Adventure with Woody.
+Jessie can be found at Paradise Pier in California Adventure with Woody.

-Judy Hopps and Nick Wilde can be in Hollywood Land in DCA.
+Judy Hopps and Nick Wilde can be found near Ariel’s Undersea Adventure in Paradise Pier.

-Kylo Ren used to be in the Star Wars Launch Bay in Tomorrowland in Disneyland.
-Darth Vader has replaced him recently.
+Kylo Ren is currently horrifying guests in the Star Wars Launch Bay in Disneyland.
+He terrifies me.

 Mad Hatter is usually in so many places, you won’t even know where to look.
 He follows the traditional Disneyland Band at the beginning of the morning and he can also be seen with Alice at the Coca Cola Corner around 2pm for musical chairs and other mischief.

 Oswald is usually very easy to find at the entrance of California Adventure, to the left as you walk in, not far from the store that shares his name.
 Sometimes, he’s on the opposite side of the path near the entrance.
 However, you will almost always see him at the front of the park.
 Why?
 As you walk down Buena Vista Street, you’re following a timeline, which starts at the front of the park, where Walt Disney arrived on Buena Vista Street.
 You’ll finish the timeline as you walk further into the park, near Carthay Circle.
 As you get closer to Carthay Circle, you’ll find Mickey Mouse.
 Since Oswald and Mickey existed in different times, they’re never seen together.
 Oswald is at the front.
 Mickey is further in.